Jewels of Mary, Queen of Scots: The Penicuik jewels and Gillis Mowbray

 Mary is known to have bought cloths and jewels for her household women.
 In September 1583 she wrote from Worksop Manor to Bess Pierpont mentioning that she had prepared a new black gown for her and had ordered her a "garniture" from London.
-The Penicuik jewels were heirlooms in the family of John Clerk of Penicuik.
-They consist of a necklace, locket and pendant.
-The necklace has 14 large filigree open-work "paternoster" beads which could be filled with perfumed musk.
-The locket has tiny portraits of woman and a man, traditionally identified as Mary and James VI.
-The gold pendant set with pearls may have been worn with the locket.
-The Penicuik jewels are displayed at the National Museum of Scotland.
-Mary bequeathed Geillis Mowbray jewels, money, and clothes, including a pair of gold bracelets, a crystal jewel set in gold, and a red enamelled "oxe" of gold.
+Mary bequeathed Gillis Mowbray jewels, money, and clothes, including a pair of gold bracelets, a crystal jewel set in gold, and a red enamelled "oxe" of gold.
 She kept Mary's virginals, a kind of harpsichord, and her cittern.
-It is possible that the bracelets comprised filigree beads which were converted into the necklace.
+It is possible that the bracelets comprised filigree beads which were converted into the Penicuik jewels necklace, although Mary's inventories do include a little "carcan" necklace with small gold beads for perfume and with little gold grains as entredeux.
+In August 1577, Mary's French secretary Claude Nau wrote to his brother in Paris, Jean Champhuon, sieur du Ruisseau, asking him to buy a pair of bracelets made in the latest fashion worth about 25 or 30 crowns and a precious stone, and sent them to him closed-up in a small box under seal.

 The fundraiser and purchase of the Penicuik jewels by the museum and their history were described in 1923 by Walter Seton.
 He explains the descent of the jewels in the Clerk family.
-Geillis Mowbray married Sir John Smith of Barnton.
-Their daughter, Geillis Smith married Sir William Gray of Pittendrum, and their daughter Mary Gray married the successful merchant John Clerk, who bought the Penicuik estate in 1646.
-Geillis Mowbray's son John Smith of Grothill and Kings Cramond was Provost of Edinburgh.
+Gillis Mowbray married Sir John Smith of Barnton.
+Their daughter, Gillis Smith married Sir William Gray of Pittendrum, and their daughter Mary Gray married the successful merchant John Clerk, who bought the Penicuik estate in 1646.
+Gillis Mowbray's son John Smith of Grothill and Kings Cramond was Provost of Edinburgh.

-When William Kirkcaldy of Grange was about to be executed, Geillis Mowbray's father, the Laird of Barnbougle, who was now Kirkcaldy's brother-in-law, wrote to Regent Morton to plead for his life, offering money, service, and royal jewels worth £20,000 Scots.
-In 1603 Geillis' half-brother Francis Mowbray fell to his death from Edinburgh Castle.
+When William Kirkcaldy of Grange was about to be executed, Gillis Mowbray's father, the Laird of Barnbougle, who was now Kirkcaldy's brother-in-law, wrote to Regent Morton to plead for his life, offering money, service, and royal jewels worth £20,000 Scots.
+In 1603 Gillis' half-brother Francis Mowbray fell to his death from Edinburgh Castle.

 The inventories

 Most of the inventories and papers listing the jewels are held by the National Records of Scotland.
 They were written in French or in Scots.
 Some were published by Thomas Thomson in 1815, and others by Joseph Robertson in 1863.
-A 1906 work by Andrew Lang attempted to link jewelry and costume depicted in alleged portraits of Mary, Queen of Scots, with the inventory descriptions.
+A 1906 work by Andrew Lang attempted to link jewelry and costume depicted in alleged portraits of Mary, Queen of Scots with the inventory descriptions.